Alec-N/Alec-N/README.md

 - 👋 Hi, I’m @Alec-N
 - 👀 I’m interested in Python, particularly AI & ML.
 - 🌱 I’m currently learning, you guessed it, Python.
-- 💞️ I’m looking to collaborate on applying AI & ML methods to
+- 💞️ I’m looking to collaborate on applying AI & ML methods within the Healthcare IT (HCIT) and Revenue Cycle Management (RCM) space.
 - 📫 How to reach me? email me at alec.nicolaysen@gmail.com, or connect with me on LinkedIn - https://www.linkedin.com/in/alecnicolaysen/

 <!---